 The P-Card is not to be used to purchase any commodities from the list below, even if they are Queen's University business related.
 There are compliance issues relating to many of these items that require either pre-audit or pre-authorization.
 If you require a card for Travelling on behalf of the University please apply for the University Corporate Travel Card ( American Express Travel Card Application) Acess key 0svacdkj.

 If a cardholder purchases a restricted commodity, they will reimburse the university for the cost.

-If you have any questions regarding these restrictions, or the appropriate use of the Procurement Credit Card, please contact the Credit Card Program Assistant or Administrator from the contact list above.
+If you have any questions regarding these restrictions, or the appropriate use of the Procurement Credit Card, please contact the Credit Card Program Assistant or Manager from the contact list above.